James Ennis III: Perth Wildcats (2013–2014)

 On August 10, 2013, Ennis signed with the Perth Wildcats in Australia for the 2013–14 NBL season.
 In his debut, he recorded 25 points, four rebounds and two assists in an 83–80 win over the Adelaide 36ers.
 His 25 points marked the most points scored by a Wildcat making their NBL debut.
 He went on to earn Player of the Month honors for October after averaging a league-leading 24.0 points per game to begin his career.
 On November 30, 2013, he scored a season-high 33 points in an 85–75 win over the Cairns Taipans.

 The Wildcats started the season with eight straight wins before finishing with a league-best 21–7 record.
 They faced the Wollongong Hawks in the semi-finals, with Ennis scoring 25 points in Game 1 and 20 points in Game 2 to help the Wildcats advance to the NBL Grand Final with 2–0 sweep.
 In Game 1 of the grand final series against the Adelaide 36ers, Ennis scored a game-high 30 points in a 92–85 win.
 In Game 2, Ennis endured a quieter-than-usual night, tallying just 14 points before fouling out with 22 seconds left in an 89–84 loss.
-In Game 3, Ennis' early foul trouble limited him to a season-low nine points, but thanks to teammate Jermaine Beal picking up the slack, the Wildcats claimed a comfortable 93–59 victory to win the championship.
+In Game 3, Ennis' early foul trouble limited him to a season-low nine points as the Wildcats claimed a 93–59 victory to win the championship.

 For the season, Ennis finished third in the NBL MVP voting and earned All-NBL First Team honors.
 He also claimed the Wildcats' Club MVP.
 He appeared in all 33 games for the Wildcats in 2013–14, averaging 21.2 points, 7.1 rebounds and 2.1 assists per game whilst shooting 46.8% from the field.